Nuclear power in Poland: 2020s commercial large pressurized water reactors proposals

 In October 2022, Polish utilities PGE and ZE PAK announced an agreement with Korea Hydro & Nuclear Power to explore building a number of APR-1400 reactors near ZE PAK's coal-fired plant at Pątnów.
 This development effort is led by private industry and is separate from (and in addition to) the government-led effort with PEJ.

 2020s industrial small modular reactors proposals

-Private chemical industry producer Synthos (owned by Michał Sołowow) plans deployment of a GE Hitachi BWRX-300 SMR in its plant in Oświęcim.
-In August 2021 Synthos has been joined by ZE PAK coal power station (owned by Zygmunt Solorz), with both planning construction of six 300 MW reactors.
+Private chemical industry producer Synthos (owned by Michał Sołowow) plans to deploy a GE Vernova Hitachi BWRX-300 SMR in its plant in Oświęcim.
+In August 2021 Synthos was joined by ZE PAK coal power station (owned by Zygmunt Solorz), with both planning construction of six 300 MW reactors.

 In 2022 KGHM, one of Poland's largest consumers of electricity, declared that shifting from coal to nuclear power is the only way for European industries to grow and remain competitive.
 KGHM signed a contract to initiate work towards deploying VOYGR SMR units with NuScale.

-In 2023 KGHM and joint venture Orlen Synthos Green Energy were granted the government permit under General Opinions on their chosen reactor technologies.
+In 2023 KGHM and joint venture Orlen Synthos Green Energy were granted government permission under General Opinions for their chosen reactor technologies.